Dr Dominic Mort

-During my London deanery training and from when he became a consultant in 2007, I have refined my clinical acumen through gaining a very broad clinical experience in the subject of Neurology.
+During my London deanery training and from when I became a consultant in 2007, I have refined my clinical acumen through gaining a very broad clinical experience in the subject of neurology.

 Clinician colleagues and GPs seek me out for my clinical opinion.
 Patients are nearly always highly satisfied after they have seen me.
 Being able to provide a clear understanding to patients of what they have wrong with them and how it can be treated has always been very important to me.